pets-oss/pets-back/README.md

 6. Upload data to tables:
     - Right click on the database entry you've just created and select "Query Tool"
     - Grant privileges to your new user: `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO username_from_step_4`;
-    - For each file inside `/database` folder:
+    - Import SQL from `/database` folder in the number order (e.g. 1-schema.sql first, then 2-..., 3-..., etc.):
         - Click on the little folder icon inside the query tool
         - Choose the file (e.g. "1-schema.sql") and click Select
         - Click the execute button to run the query.